openjdk/guide/src/guide/backporting.md

 ## How to fix an incorrect backport creation in JBS

-If an issue is targeted to a release and a fix referring to that issue is pushed to a different release repository, then a backport issue is automatically created in JBS.
+If an issue is targeted to a release and a fix referring to that issue is integrated to a different release repository, then a backport issue is automatically created in JBS.
 Usually this is a "good thing", e.g., when you are backporting a fix to an earlier release, but not always...
-If the main issue is targeted to a later release (due to schedule planning) but someone finds the time to fix that issue in the current release, or if the main issue is targeted to a feature release in ramp down and the fix is pushed to the master branch, then the issue should be retargeted to the correct release before pushing the fix.
+If the main issue is targeted to a later release (due to schedule planning) but someone finds the time to fix that issue in the current release, or if the main issue is targeted to a feature release in ramp down and the fix is integrated to the master branch, then the issue should be retargeted to the correct release before integrating the fix.
 However, sometimes we forget.

 Here's how to fix that:

 ::: {.note}
-In this example a fix was pushed to JDK N+1 (the mainline master branch) while the JBS bug was targeted to JDK N (a feature release in ramp down).
-The same procedure can be used in the opposite situation, when a fix has been pushed to JDK N when the JBS bug was targeted to JDK N+1, by switching N and N+1 below.
+In this example a fix was integrated to JDK N+1 (the mainline master branch) while the JBS bug was targeted to JDK N (a feature release in ramp down).
+The same procedure can be used in the opposite situation, when a fix has been integrated to JDK N when the JBS bug was targeted to JDK N+1, by switching N and N+1 below.
 Remember, to keep the record clean for the future, what matters the most is that the **bug id used in the commit comment is the main bug**, and that **the "backports"** (regardless of if they are to earlier or later releases) **are Backport type issues of that main issue**.
 Also make sure there are never more than one Backport issue of the same main issue targeted to any given release.
 :::

 #.
 Reopen the _backport_ issue that was created automatically
    * Use a comment like the following (in the reopen dialog):
 ~~~
-Fix was pushed while main issue was targeted to 'N'.
+Fix was integrated while main issue was targeted to 'N'.
 Reset the main issue to fixed in 'N+1', reset this issue to fix in 'na' and closed as Not An Issue to avoid confusion.
 ~~~
    * Change the [Fix Version/s]{.jbs-field} from 'N+1' to 'na'.
    * Close the _backport_ issue as [Not an Issue]{.jbs-value}.
 Note: [Closed]{.jbs-value}, **not** [Resolved]{.jbs-value}